 In addition, engine settings must not be tampered with.
 These have been established to ensure that your vehicle complies with stringent exhaust emission regulations.
-Incorrect engine settings may adversely affect exhaust emissions, engine performance and fuel consumption, as well as causing high temperatures, which will result in damage to the catalytic converter (if fitted) and the vehicle.
+Incorrect engine settings may adversely affect exhaust emissions, engine performance and fuel consumption, as well as causing high temperatures, which will result in damage to the vehicle.